clarxcompany/clarxcore_app/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- .github/ISSUE_TEMPLATE/bug_report.md -->
 ---
-name: Bug Report
+name: 🐛 Bug Report
-about: Bir hata bildir
+about: Create a report to help us find and fix bugs
-title: "[BUG] "
+title: "[BUG] Short summary"
 labels: bug
 assignees: ''

 ---

-**Açıklama**
-Kısaca hatanın ne olduğunu anlatın.

-**Yeniden Üretme Adımları**
-1. '...' sayfasına gidin
-2. '...' butonuna tıklayın
-3. '...' ekranı görene kadar aşağı kaydırın
-4. Hatanın meydana geldiğini gözlemleyin

-**Beklenen Davranış**
-Hatanın yerine ne olmasını beklediğinizi açıklayın.

-**Ekran Görüntüleri**
-Varsa hatayı gösteren ekran görüntülerini ekleyin.

-**Cihaz (lütfen aşağıdakileri tamamlayın):**
+## 🐞 Description
+Provide a clear and concise description of the bug.

+## 🔄 Steps to Reproduce
+1. Go to `…`
+2. Click on `…`
+3. Scroll down to `…`
+4. Observe the issue

+## 🎯 Expected Behavior
+What you expected to happen.

+## 🖥️ Actual Behavior
+What actually happened.

+## 📷 Screenshots & Logs
+If applicable, add screenshots, error messages, or logs to help explain the problem.

+## 🛠️ Environment
-- Cihaz: [örn. iPhone 12, Pixel 4]
+- **Device:** e.g. iPhone 12, Pixel 4
-- İşletim Sistemi: [örn. iOS 14.4, Android 11]
+- **OS:** e.g. iOS 14.4, Android 11
-- Uygulama Sürümü: [örn.
-1.0.0]

-**Ek Bilgi**
-Bu hata ile ilgili ek bir bilgi veya bağlam varsa buraya ekleyin.
+- **App Version:** e.g. 1.0.0
+- **Flutter & Dart Version:** e.g. Flutter 3.22.0, Dart 3.x

+## 🔗 Additional Context
+Add any other context about the problem here, such as related issues or temporary workarounds.